Frequently Asked Questions about South Korea

 Is South Korea safe and what is the situation with North Korea?

-The situation with North Korea is tense, but unlikely to escalate.
+The situation with North Korea is tense but unlikely to escalate.
 South Korea is committed to peace with its northern neighbours.
 Many older South Koreans have relatives in the North and speak confidently about reunification.
 Although there are occasional acts of aggression by North Korea toward the South Korean military, North Korea doesn’t pose a threat to expats and their daily lives.

 Which is the best city to live in?

 While Seoul is the most obvious choice for expats, South Korea has four main expat hubs: Seoul, Busan, Daejeon and Daegu.
-With just a three-hour train ride separating Seoul, in the north, and Busan, in the south, it is easy to explore all of these cities regardless of which one you choose to call home.
+With just a three-hour train ride separating Seoul, in the north, and Busan, in the south, it's easy to explore all of these cities regardless of which one you choose to call home.
 Expats live all over the country, and getting around is very easy.